-From lobster and crab, to spinach, artichoke, and bacon, the options really are endless.
-I opted for a roasted garlic and herb goat cheese stuffing for this variation of a classic hors d'oeuvres that can also be served as an appetizer.
+From lobster and crab to spinach, artichoke, and bacon, the options really are endless.
+I opted for a roasted garlic and herb goat cheese stuffing for this variation of classic hors d'oeuvres that can also be served as an appetizer.

-What kind of mushrooms are best for stuffed mushrooms caps?
+What kind of mushrooms are best for stuffed mushroom caps?

 Button mushrooms, (also called white or champignon mushrooms) are ideal for this recipe, as they are just large enough to stuff with a filling, yet stay within the 1-2 bite-size range.

-Crimini mushrooms are also a good option, and virtually identical to button mushrooms except that they are dark brown in colour, providing some added colour to your appetizer.
+Crimini mushrooms are also a good option, and virtually identical to button mushrooms except that they are dark brown in color, providing some added color to your appetizer.

 Tips for making and filling stuffed mushrooms.